popularowl/11ty-static-web/content/blog/blog-post-a.md

 priority: 0.8
 ---

-Blog post to showcase how code pieces can be rendered using markdown syntax and some CSS styles.
+This blog post to shows how `code` within makdown is being rendered to HTML with some CSS styles.

 Check the `source code` of this page.